cypress-io/eslint-plugin-cypress/docs/rules/assertion-before-percySnapshot.md

 ## Assertion Before percySnapshot

-If you take percySnapshots without assertions then you may get different percySnapshots depending on timing.
+If you capture [Percy Snapshots](https://docs.percy.io/docs/cypress) without assertions then you may get different snapshots depending on timing.

-For example, if clicking a button makes some network calls and upon success, renders something, then the percySnapshot may sometimes have the new render and sometimes not.
+For example, if clicking a button makes some network calls and upon success, renders something, then the snapshot may sometimes have the new render and sometimes not.

-This rule checks there is an assertion making sure your application state is correct before doing a percySnapshot.
-This makes sure the result of the percySnapshot will be consistent.
+This rule checks there is an assertion making sure your application state is correct before taking a snapshot.
+This makes sure the result of the snapshot will be consistent.

 Invalid: